WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 * Add and commit your changes to git, then push your changes to heroku using `git push heroku master`

-* Now run your migrations by typing in terminal `heroku run node_modules/.bin/sequelize db:migrate` and you should have all your tables set up in a heroku hosted database
+* Now run your migrations by typing in terminal `heroku run sequelize db:migrate` and you should have all your tables set up in a heroku hosted database

 * NOTE: If you have any seeder files to run, do that here as well!
 Simply type `heroku run` followed by the command you want to run on the production server.